ysglh/DeepVideoAnalytics/notebooks/OCR/readme.md

 ![recognition](recognition.png "recognition")

 In this notebook the stored [boxes](/notebooks/OCR/boxes/) are then processed using CRNN [3,4] to extract text.
-Note that you cannot import caffe and pytorch into same notebook/process since it cases library/static linking issues.
+Note that you cannot import caffe and pytorch into same notebook/process since it causes library/static linking issues.

 You can find the notebook here [https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/notebooks/OCR/recognize_text.ipynb](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/notebooks/OCR/recognize_text.ipynb)